Friday, September 25, 2015

 Arm yourselves with water soakers, balloons, buckets, bottles, and hoses…whatever you want and divide into teams.
 The least wet team or person (if there is one) is the winner.
 It’s a perfect way to stay cool on a hot day, just remember the waterproof sun cream and have plenty of towels to hand.

 10. It’s time for a treasure hunt

 Make maps, leave clues and hide the buried treasure.
 Dress up your little pirates and let them look.
 For best results and equal fun give each pirate/team a different map, leading to different treasure so that no one feels left out.
 Great looking treasure maps are easy to make, just stain the map with a teabag and either tear or burn the edges for an authentic, fun look.

-Posted by Wooden Toy Gallery UK at 8:33 AM
+Posted by Natural Gift Store at 8:33 AM